TechOpenSolve/Career-Growth/README.md

 # Welcome to the Career Growth Repo

-This repository focuses on issues that can be improved within the tech community.
+This repository focuses on issues that can be improved within the tech career growth.

 ## What is the Tech Community?